maxmind/minfraud-api-ruby/README.md

 The legacy minFraud Standard and Premium services are not supported by this API.

-## Requirements

-This gem works with Ruby 2.0 and above.

 ## Installation

 Add this line to your application's Gemfile: